How to get into Dulwich Prep at 7+

 Results

-Dulwich Prep post offers of places to successful candidates on Friday 1st February 2019.
-The deadline for Dulwich Prep to receive the acceptance of this offer is Friday 8th February 2019 at noon.
-Parents have to pay a non-refundable deposit of £1500 which is taken off the final term’s invoice.
+Dulwich Prep post offers of places to successful candidates on Thursday 29th January 2026.
+The deadline for Dulwich Prep to receive the acceptance of this offer is Friday 6th February 2026 at noon.
+Parents have to pay a non-refundable deposit which is taken off the final term’s invoice.

 Unsuccessful candidates will either be placed on a waiting list o be informed that they have not been offered a place.
 Parents of boys not offered a place are asked if they would like to go back into the application process the next year.